 Its wings are blackish above with pale grey below, while its tail feathers are blackish-blue with white edges.

-During breeding season they build cup shaped nests out of grasses or twigs which are lined with animal hair or fur found near their nesting sites.
+During the breeding season, they build cup-shaped nests out of grasses or twigs lined with animal hair or fur found near their nesting sites.

-They feed mainly on insects such as flies and beetles that they catch while flying over fields or water surfaces during summer months when food is abundant for them to survive migration back southward in winter time.
+They feed mainly on insects such as flies and beetles that they catch while flying over fields or water surfaces during summer months when food is abundant for them to survive migration back southward in the wintertime.

 Kingdom | Animalia |